 Wherever you go in Arizona, there is sure to be plenty of natural beauty and outdoor adventure to enjoy.

-Here are 13 essential stops for your next Arizona road trip
+Here are 13 epic stops for your next Arizona road trip.

 1. Grand Canyon National Park